New York says UNGA delegates must be vaccinated, angering Russia | ExBulletin

 New York says UNGA delegates must be vaccinated, angering Russia

-All leaders and diplomats present at the United Nations General Assembly in New York next week will be required to provide proof of vaccination, the city government said on Wednesday, angering Russia.
+All leaders and diplomats attending the United Nations General Assembly (UNGA) in New York next week will be required to provide proof of vaccination, the city government said on Wednesday, angering Russia.

 Delegates must be vaccinated to enter the debate room, the mayor’s office told the assembly speaker in a letter dated September 9, but Moscow asked whether New York had the power to enforce the mandate.